mappingmilwaukee/MKE-bike/README.md

 The City's Most Likely to Get You Doored awards probably go to all of North Ave, N 16th and 17th near Marquette, Prospect & Farwell, all of Brady, and Erie St in the Third Ward.

-**Other colors** are off-street, paved bike trails, except the [Oak Leaf Trail system](https://county.milwaukee.gov/County-Files/Parks-Department/Photo-Gallery/Explore/Trails/OLT-System-map-0619.pdf)'s so called *lines* ("Zip Line," "South Shore Line," etc.) are color-matched to the County Parks' map.
+**Other colors** are off-street, paved bike trails, except the [Oak Leaf Trail system](https://county.milwaukee.gov/County-Files/Parks-Department/Photo-Gallery/Explore/Trails/OLT-System-map-0619.pdf)'s so called *Lines* (e.g. "Zip Line," "South Shore Line," etc.) are color-matched to the County Parks' map.
 But because we're so lucky to have so, so many off-street paved bike trails in Milwaukee County, I kind of ran out of colors to label them all.
 I welcome any feedback from those with visual impairments or map colorists so we can find some better colorways for these layers than hues like ochre, puke, etc.

-Call **Milwaukee's 311 equivalent 414-286-2489** to report cars in bike lanes, obstructions in bike lanes, etc.
+Call **Milwaukee's 311 equivalent 414-286-2489** to report idiots' cars parked/stopped in bike lanes, obstructions in bike lanes, etc.

 [National Bike Month: May 1 - May 31
 National Bike to Work Week: Mon.
 May 11 - Sun.
 May 17